-Level 1: all staff in healthcare settings (includes practice receptionists and non-clinical staff) – two hours of training should be repeated every three years.
+Level 1: all staff in healthcare settings (includes practice receptionists and non-clinical staff) – Two hours of training completed over a three year period.

-Level 2: all non-clinical and clinical staff who have regular contact with patients, their families or the public (includes registered nurses and GP Practice Managers) – 3–4 hours of training should be repeated every three years.
+Level 2: all non-clinical and clinical staff who have regular contact with patients, their families or the public (includes registered nurses and GP Practice Managers) – Three to four hours of training completed over a three year period.

-Level 3: all healthcare staff involved in assessing, planning, intervening and evaluating the needs of adults where there are safeguarding concerns (includes GPs and Registered Nurses) – eight hours of training should be repeated every three years.
+Level 3: all healthcare staff involved in assessing, planning, intervening and evaluating the needs of adults where there are safeguarding concerns (includes GPs and Registered Nurses) – Eight hours of training completed over a three year period.

 Level 1 can be accessed a number of ways, including:

 Level 3: All GPs are required to demonstrate level 3 understanding of identifying, responding and working within a multi-agency context in relation to Prevent concerns.

 Level 2: Non-clinical staff who come into contact with children and young people, however small

 Level 3: All clinical staff who work with children, young people, parents/carers